What To Know About The Pumpkin Spice Craze

-Pumpkin Spice was around long before the latte and has been referenced in cookbooks as early as the 1890s as well as a similar spice mix recipe in a pumpkin recipe from 1796.
+Pumpkin Spice was around long before the latte and has been referenced in cookbooks as early as the 1890s as well as a similar mix recipe in a pie recipe from 1796.
 So why did it take over a hundred years for the craze to take off?
 It can really be attributed to coffee lovers in the late 1990s when the hot new beverage of cafes became a pumpkin spice flavored coffee, and the craze spread like wildfire across America in 2003 with the introduction of Starbuck’s Pumpkin Spice Latte.

 What is included in “Pumpkin Spice,” anyway?